Chapter 14 More about data manipulations: merging, reshaping and cleaning data

 ## 3 Guangqi 2.8 3.6

-Before you can actually do any merging, you need to find some kind of identifiers, values that determine which row corresponds in the first data frame corresponds to which row in the second data frame.
+Before you can actually do any merging, you need to find some kind of identifiers, values that determine which row in the first data frame corresponds to which row in the second data frame.
 In this case it is easy–it is the students’ names.
 We have to ensure that Cecilia’s grades from one quarter are merged with her grades in the next quarter, and the same for Quangqi, Marco and others.

 This value, or a set of values, is called merge key.
-We cannot do any merging, before we have identified the merge key.
+We cannot do any merging before we have identified the merge key.
 There are multiple kinds of merge keys:

 - primary key is the key in the current data frame.